Blueprints/Add reactions to a static changelog

 No. The page still loads as static HTML.
 The reaction component hydrates after load and makes one fetch call.
 Clicks are independent requests that do not block the UI.

 Sutrena is the web runtime for AI agents.
-Three primitives — pages, forms, and dashboards — accessible through one API.
+Forms, Pages, Analytics, Webhooks, Automations — all through 67 MCP tools and one REST API.
 Your agent creates web artifacts, humans interact with them, and your agent gets the data back.
-Framework-agnostic.
-Works from any MCP client or HTTP client.
+Use any one feature or all of them together.

 1. Get a trial key (no auth, no signup)